A continuum model of multi-phase reactive transport in igneous systems: Summary and conclusions

 \subsection{Author Contributions}

-This study was a collaborative effort.
-TK conceived the study and took the lead in deriving the model and writing the manuscript.
-JS provided theoretical background of multi-phase continuum models and their connection to the local scale, and contributed to model formulation and writing.
+TK conceived the study and took the lead in both model formulation and writing.
+JS provided theoretical background on mixture models and their connection to local-scale dynamics, and contributed to model formulation and writing.